Oreo O's

 Oreo O's is a breakfast cereal that consists of Oreo-flavored O-shaped pieces of cereal.
-It was conceived of by an Ogivly & Mather NYC advertising employee and introduced in 1997 by Post Cereals.
+It was conceived of by an Ogilvy & Mather NYC advertising employee and introduced in 1997 by Post Cereals.
 In 2001 the cereal got a new recipe with real creme filling.
 A variation of Oreo O's called Extreme Creme Taste Oreo O's contained Oreo filling-flavored marshmallows.

 The cereal was launched in 1997 and discontinued in 2007 everywhere other than South Korea.
 In May 2017, Post Cereals announced that it would restart production of Oreo O's starting June 23 and continue production indefinitely.

 Advertising

 Several advertisements were run on television for Oreo O's during the late 1990s and early 2000s.
 The variation Extreme Crème Oreo O's had its own television commercial starring the "Créme Team," a troupe of humanoid marshmallows sporting sunglasses, in 2001.
 The advertisement promoted the Extreme Crème Oreo O's variation as more chocolatey in taste and creamier.